AdaCore/ada-spark-rfcs/considered/rfc-non-uniform-memory-access.rst

 - allocation is done through the allocate functon
 - deallocation is done through the deallocation function
-- it is only possible to modify/read values of these types through full copies from and to a host values
+- it is only possible to modify/read values of these types through full copies from and to a host values.

-These three rules are only enforced if the custom address is different than System.Address.
-It's also possible to use System.Address straight out, which can become handy in cases decribed below.

 For example: